• Skip to primary navigation

 Ingredients

-• Sweet Potatoes: Use fresh sweet potatoes with a firm flesh.
+• Sweet Potatoes: Use fresh sweet potatoes with firm flesh.
 If they are soft, they will not be as good.

 • Butter: This is a must for a delicious praline.
-If you are vegan, sub the dairy out for a vegan butter.
+If you are vegan, sub the dairy out for vegan butter.

-• Pecans: I prefer using whole pecans but pieces work as well!.
+• Pecans: I prefer using whole pecans but pieces work as well!

 • Cinnamon: It is the only spice in this recipe.